 By its very nature, the University is a place where diversity of thought is embraced, civility is cultivated, and freedom of speech is protected through ideas and opinions being formulated and exchanged.
-Each member of the University has a right to freely express his or her position and to engage in constructive dialogue with others whether he/she assents to or dissents from existing situations in the University or society.
+Members of the University have a right to freely express their position and to engage in constructive dialogue with others whether they assent to or dissent from existing situations in the University or society.
 To ensure that freedom is maintained, expressions of assent or dissent cannot be permitted to infringe on the rights of the members of the University community or the community itself - not only their freedom to express positions, but their freedom to engage in other legitimate activities.
-Actual or threatened coercion or violence are abhorrent in a University because they can destroy those rights and freedoms which are necessary for existence of the University.
+Actual or threatened coercion or violence are abhorrent in a University because they can destroy those rights and freedoms that are necessary for the existence of the University.